Kayo-b/memory-card-game/README.md

 # memory-card-game
-Simple memory game using React in its implementation.
+Simple memory game using React for its implementation.